gbdev/pandocs/content/Memory_Map.md

 # Cartridge Header in ROM bank 0

-The memory at 0100-014F contains the [cartridge header](#the-cartridge-header).
+The memory area at 0100-014F contains the [cartridge header](#the-cartridge-header).
 This area contains information about the program, its entry point, checksums, information about the used MBC chip, the ROM and RAM sizes, etc. Most of the bytes in this